 The EMU PA program clinical manual is a guide to the clinical year which clearly provides rules and regulations related to clinical rotations.
 Each clinical rotation also has a separate syllabus detailing the specific goals, expected learning outcomes, objectives, assignments, evaluations and grading plan.

 Supervised clinical practice experiences in the form of clinical rotations provide critical learning experiences to students.
-After completing the didactic year, students complete introduction to the clinical year (three weeks), nine clinical rotations (four weeks each) and a clinical preceptorship (six weeks).
-Clinical rotations are conducted in medical offices, hospitals and outpatient centers under the supervision and guidance of clinical preceptors who are PAs, physicians or other licensed healthcare providers.
+After completing the didactic year, students complete nine clinical rotations and a clinical preceptorship.
+Clinical rotations are conducted in medical offices, hospitals and outpatient centers under the supervision and guidance of clinical preceptors who are PAs, physicians or other licensed healthcare providers.*

-Eastern Michigan University is approved by the American Academy of Physician Assistants (AAPA) to award AAPA Category 1 CME credit to eligible PA preceptors.
-This approval is valid from May 23, 2019 to April 30, 2020.
-This program was planned in accordance with AAPA CME Standards.
-PAs may earn a maximum of 10 AAPA Category 1 CME credits for clinical precepting during any single calendar year.
+Eastern Michigan University has been authorized by the American Academy of PAs (AAPA) to award AAPA Category 1 CME credit to eligible PA preceptors.
+Approval is valid from 8/22/2022 to 8/16/2024.
+AAPA reference number: CME-207645.
+PAs may earn a maximum of 20 AAPA Category 1 CME credits for clinical precepting during any single calendar year.

 For general information about clinical precepting, view the preceptor overview [PDF].
 Successful clinical rotations require a collaborative effort of both you and the preceptor.
 For guidance, best practices and details, view the preceptor manual [PDF].